apostrophecms/apostrophe-workflow/README.md

 }
 ```

+## Adding `parkedId` to your parked pages

+If you are using the `park` option with `apostrophe-pages`, and you have not already set a unique `parkedId` property for each page specified for that option, **do so before you start using workflow.** This will address problems that otherwise occur if slugs change due to locale prefixes.

 ## Adding workflow to your database

 Odds are, you already have a database.
 Either from an existing project, or for a new one, since Apostrophe creates the database on the very first run.
 So, follow these steps to add workflow to your database.